TienPhanDev/lawyer_app/README.md

--Show client accepting offered consult and consult form -Show lawyer going to consult show page to click complete consult -Show completed consult history for lawyer show page **EXTRA**
+-Show client accepting offered consult and consult form -Show lawyer going to consult show page to click complete consult -Show completed consult history for lawyer show page

--Show how user cannot access other users profiles due to helper/controller methods
+**EXTRA**
+-Show how logged in user cannot access other user profiles i.e. while logged in as mickey mouse from show page, try and enter /users/2 into browser and see rejection message but you can type in /user/11 because you have access to lawyer show pages
+-Show how once you click logout, you cannot hit back on browser to see show page again, it asks you to login